Training/Workshops

 Integrating the Science of Safety, Connection, and Healing

-CEU Hours: 6.5 CEU hours each/26 CEU hours total (pending approval)
+6.5 CEU hours per workshop/26 CEU hours total

 This workshop series brings Polyvagal Theory into practical, clinical application, offering clinicians, therapists, and practitioners cutting-edge tools to support nervous system regulation, transform entrenched patterns, and expand the possibilities for healing.
 Each workshop combines didactic teaching, experiential learning, and live demonstrations, giving participants both a deep theoretical foundation and hands-on strategies to integrate into their work.